johnnynguyen2104/VehicleTrackingAPI/README.md

   - Large team - You can split development tasks between people easily if you have chosen CQRS architecture.
 Your top people can work on domain logic leaving usual stuff to less skilled developers.
   - Difficult business logic - CQRS forces you to avoid mixing domain logic and infrastructural operations.
   - Scalability matters - With CQRS you can achieve great read and write performance, command handling can be scaled out on multiple nodes and as queries are read-only operations they can be optimized to do fast read operations.

+For more information about CQRS, please read the link in the referenced section.

 ## Database Structure & Concurrency Solution